 The natural process transforms forests into vibrant color shows.
 In autumn, the Adirondack fall foliage provides a spectacular backdrop for any hiking experience.
 Hikers dive in, bound for summits that showcase the brilliant landscape.
 Linger atop 2,556-foot Pharaoh Mountain in the eastern Adirondacks for 360-degree views.
 But every level path through hardwood forest becomes a psychedelic tunnel.
 In the northwestern Adirondacks, 33 miles of trail surround Cranberry Lake and immerse hikers in a wild color riot.

 Fall Hiking Tips

-Bring your camera and capture the stunning juxtaposition of evergreens, blue sky and colorful foliage.
+Bring your camera and capture the stunning combination of evergreens, blue sky, and colorful foliage.
 Wear warm clothes and a waterproof jacket.
 Rain in the forecast?
 Even better.
 Overcast skies showcase autumn hues best.
-Be sure to keep a look out for Adirondack wildlife and migratory birds.
+Be sure to keep a lookout for Adirondack wildlife and migratory birds.
 Don't miss out—in the Adirondacks, the most brilliant season always exits too soon.

 • Mt.
 Jo

 • Pharaoh Mountain

 • Cranberry Lake